What is your favorite type of dog?

 Training Tips

-It is also an important chance for them to come in contact with new people and learn the appropriate response when meeting strangers.
+It is also an important chance for them to come into contact with new people and learn the appropriate response when meeting strangers.

-This type of socialization, under your supervision, is essential to the development of your dog’s emotional stability.
+This type of socialisation, under your supervision, is essential to the development of your dog’s emotional stability.

 In addition, it is essential that you understand that, just as with humans, trust is earned.
-Once the dog trusts you, he/she will become incredibly obedient and loyal.
+Once the dog trusts you, he or she will become incredibly obedient and loyal.

 German Shepherds are not born any more loyal than any other breed.

-Their temperament simply makes them the type of breed that are likely to become very loyal with proper guidance.
+Their temperament simply makes them the type of breed that is likely to become very loyal with proper guidance.
 As with all relationships, you will get what you put into this new friendship.

 The most important thing to understand about German Shepherds loyalty is that they are a product of their environment and their training.